48 Hours in Chicago: How to Spend a Weekend in the Windy City

 Hot dogs at Portillo’s

 We also found out that Chicago even has its own style of hot dog.
 The best place to try it is at Portillo’s (100 W Ontario St).
 A Chicago hot dog is a beef frankfurter topped with yellow mustard, chopped onions, sweet pickle relish, tomato, a dill pickle, pickled sport peppers and celery salt.
-And it was actually pretty tasty.
+And it was SO tasty.
 Apparently, no ketchup allowed!

 If you do go to Portillo’s don’t miss the chocolate cake shake – a chocolate milkshake literally full of chunks of chocolate cake.
 Seriously decadent.